 8.43 A study is underway to determine the programme of work required to achieve an integrated communications infrastructure.
-This study, scheduled for completion in December 2002, along with input from the JCCS project definition study, will assist in developing a strategy to implement this project.
+This study, along with input from the JCCS project definition study, will assist in developing a strategy to implement this project.